Seven buried alive in AJK landslide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIRPUR (AJK): At least seven persons of a family including five females were buried alive and two others injured in a landslide in village Pothi Chapraan Hajeera sub division of Rawalakot district of Azad Jammu & Kashmir in wee hours of Saturday.
+MIRPUR (AJK): At least seven persons of a family including five females were buried alive and two others injured in a land sliding in village Pothi Chapraan Hajeera sub division of Rawalakot district of Azad Jammu & Kashmir in wee hours of Saturday.

-Three houses totally swept away in the landslide that emerged due to over-flowing of an under construction Hydal Power station at remote Akhore Ban / Pothi Chapraan village at about 5.30 am Saturday, Commissioner Poonch Division Ch.
+Three houses totally swept away in the land sliding that emerged due to over-flowing of an under construction Hydal Power station at remote Akhore Ban / Pothi Chapraan village at about 5.30 am Saturday, Commissioner Poonch Division Ch.
 Muhammad Raqeeb told APP over telephone on Saturday.

 Two of the bodies were recovered by this noon and rescue operations were underway to recover the bodies of rest of five missing persons from the debris, the Commissioner said while referring to the rescue and relief operations by the local administration including rescue 1122, civil defence volunteers and the police.